Dynamics NAV¶

 }

-If Rapise does not capture any interaction or captures it wrongly then try to learn the object.
-In this case Rapise will add it to the object tree but will not capture the action and you'll add the code to the test manually later.
-To learn an object during recording session place mouse cursor over it and press Ctrl+2 shortcut.
+If Rapise does not capture any interaction or captures it incorrectly, try to learn the object.
+In this case, Rapise will add it to the object tree but will not capture the action, and you'll add the code to the test manually later.
+To learn an object during a recording session, place your mouse cursor over it and press the Ctrl+2 shortcut.
 It makes sense to pause recording before learning objects.
-This will prevent Rapise from intersecting mouse and keyboard and attempting to record interactions you do.
-Pause/Resume button is located at the right side of the Recording Activity dialog.
+This will prevent Rapise from intercepting mouse and keyboard input and attempting to record your interactions.
+The Pause/Resume

-Tips for Interacting with Objects
+Tips for Interacting with Objects¶

-Text Box
+Text Box¶

-To allow Rapise to capture the entered text interact with a text box in two steps:
+To allow Rapise to capture the entered text, interact with a text box in two steps:

-1. Click into the edit box
+- Click into the edit box.

-2. Type text using keyboard
+- Type text using the keyboard.

-Dynamics NAV combo box consists of three elements:
+A Dynamics NAV combo box consists of three elements:

-• edit box,
+- an edit box,

-• and a dropdown table.
+- and a dropdown table.

-For reliable recording of combo box interactions follow these steps:
+For reliable recording of combo box interactions, follow these steps:

-• click on the edit box,
+- Click on the edit box.

-• click on the open button,
+- Click on the open button.

-• click on a cell in the table.
+- Click on a cell in the table.

 Rapise will record this as: